deephealthproject/winter-school/lab/02_uc15_based_examples/01_run_test_inference.md

       --mem-level {full_mem,mid_mem,low_mem}, -mem {full_mem,mid_mem,low_mem}
-                            Memory level for the computing device (default: full_mem) --seed SEED           Seed value for random operations (default: 1234)
+                            Memory level for the computing device (default: full_mem) --seed SEED           Seed value for random operations (default: 1234) --datagen-workers DATAGEN_WORKERS
+                            Number of worker threads to use for loading the batches (default: 1) --queue-ratio-size QUEUE_RATIO_SIZE
+                            The producers-consumer queue of the data generator will have a maximum size equal to batch_size x queue_ratio_size x datagen_workers (default: 1)

 ## 2. Get a pretrained model in ONNX format
 In order to run the script we will need a pretrained model, you can take one of this: